 [b] A project that results in permanently protected open space.

+[2] Trees are replanted along the frontage at a ratio of 1 per 25’ of frontage.

 (b) Building square footage shall apply to a single building footprint or to the aggregate of two or more buildings.
 In order to exercise a special permit granted under this section, applicants must present a building permit that has been issued for specific plans showing compliance with the net-zero standard and must construct in accordance with the special permit within one year of the issuance of a building permit.
 Planning Board special permit to grant a waiver from replacement within this provision is allowed only for the trees necessary to be removed in order to provide the solar access to the building(s) and/or panel array.

-E. Any person removing a significant tree that is subject to this section shall satisfy either of the following conditions:
+E. Any person removing a tree that is subject to this section shall satisfy either of the following conditions:

 (1) Provide for replacement trees according to the following standards:

 (a) Replacement trees shall be noninvasive deciduous or coniferous trees as defined by the City's Tree List and Planting Guidelines.
 Trees shall be planted on or off site, as shown on the approved site plan or administrative site plan, or on any City-owned property with approval by the Office of Planning and Sustainability, in consultation with the City Tree Warden.
 The Tree Warden shall approve all trees that are public shade trees as per MGL c.
 87, § 1.
-Replacement shall be calculated so that for each inch of diameter at breast height of the removed trees there shall be no less than ½ inch of caliper diameter of replacement trees.
+Replacement shall be made at a 1” for 1” ratio such that for each inch in DBH removed, one inch in caliper shall be planted for all projects except 6 or more attached multifamily units.
+For projects where 6 or more attached residential units are proposed, replacement shall be 1/2” replacement for each 1” DBH removed.

 (b) Replacement trees shall have a minimum of one-inch caliper upon planting.